Roger Corman: The Filmgroup

 In January 1959, Corman announced he would be moving into distribution.

 In 1959, Corman founded The Filmgroup with his brother Gene, a company producing or releasing low-budget black-and-white films as double features for drive-ins and action houses.
 In February 1959, Filmgroup announced they would release 10 films.
-Their first movies were High School Big Shot (1959) and T-Bird Gang (1959) produced by Stanley Bickman.
+Their first movies were High School Big Shot (1959) and T-Bird Gang (1959), produced by Stanley Bickman.

 For AIP, Corman and Griffith made a black comedy, A Bucket of Blood (1959).
 Corman announced he would follow it with a similar comedy, The Bloodshot Private Eye.
 It does not seem to have been made.
 Instead, Griffith reused the same script structure and Corman employed many of the same cast in The Little Shop of Horrors (1960).
 This film was reputedly shot in two days and one night.

 For Filmgroup, Corman directed The Wasp Woman (1959), starring Cabot from a script by Gordon.
 His brother and he made two films back-to-back in South Dakota: Ski Troop Attack (1960), a war movie written by Griffith and directed by Corman, and Beast from Haunted Cave (1959), the first film directed by Monte Hellman.

 Corman went to Puerto Rico and produced another two films back-to-back: Battle of Blood Island (1960), directed by Joel Rapp, and Last Woman on Earth (1960), directed by Corman from a script by Robert Towne.
-Filming on these two films went so quickly that Corman commissioned Griffith to write a third, which was shot at the same time: Creature from the Haunted Sea (1961).
+Filming on these two films went so quickly and incentivized by the tax breaks on offer for filming in Puerto Rico, Corman commissioned Griffith to write a third, which was shot at the same time: Creature from the Haunted Sea (1961).

 Corman was going to make Part Time Mother from a script by Griffith but it appears to have never been made.